baztian/sqs-list-filled-queues/README.md

 - Lists all SQS queues with at least one message.
 - Displays the number of messages in each queue.
 - Optionally includes messages in flight (being processed) in the count.
+- Filters queues by name using regex patterns.
 - Provides direct links to the AWS SQS console for each queue.
 - Supports periodic updates to refresh the displayed information.
 - Configurable number of worker threads for fetching queue information.